How Exercise Physiologists Combat Cardiovascular Disease Effectively

 Timing Matters

 The timing of your exercise can influence its impact on blood sugar levels.
-To optimize glucose control:
+To optimise glucose control:

 Be Mindful of Foot Care